googleforgames/open-match-docs/site/content/en/docs/Installation/helm.md

 The above command sets the namespace where Open Match is deployed to `open-match`.
 Additionally turn on the telemetry exporters and deploy Jaeger along with Open Match core services.

 The following tables lists the configurable parameters of the Open Match chart and their default values.
+Refer to the [Values.yaml] (https://github.com/googleforgames/open-match/blob/main/install/helm/open-match/values.yaml) file to customize your configs.

 | Parameter                                           | Description                                                                                     | Default                |
 | --------------------------------------------------- | ----------------------------------------------------------------------------------------------- | ---------------------- |